AgnostiqHQ/covalent/README.md

  <!-- <div><img src="./contributing_heading.svg" alt="divider"></div> -->

 To contribute to Covalent, refer to the [Contribution Guidelines](https://github.com/AgnostiqHQ/covalent/blob/master/CONTRIBUTING.md).
 We use GitHub's [issue tracking](https://github.com/AgnostiqHQ/covalent/issues) to manage known issues, bugs, and pull requests.
-Get started by forking the develop branch and submitting a pull request with your contributions.
+Get started by forking the `develop` branch and submitting a pull request with your contributions.
 Improvements to the documentation, including tutorials and how-to guides, are also welcome from the community.
 For more information on adding tutorials, check the [Tutorial Guidelines](https://github.com/AgnostiqHQ/covalent/blob/master/doc/TUTORIAL_GUIDELINES.md).
 Participation in the Covalent community is governed by the [Code of Conduct](https://github.com/AgnostiqHQ/covalent/blob/master/CODE_OF_CONDUCT.md).

 ### Citation

-Please use the following citation in any publications
+Please use the following citation in any publications.

 [https://doi.org/10.5281/zenodo.5903364](https://zenodo.org/records/8369670)